ruairiconway/cocktail-maker/README.md

 - live - https://ruairiconway.github.io/shaken-or-stirred/
 - code - https://github.com/ruairiconway/shaken-or-stirred

-## Assignment
+## Brief
-Thinkful Build - create an app that utilizes one or more APIs in an interesting way
+Create an app that utilizes one or more APIs in an interesting way

 ## Summary
 An app that provides cocktail recipes based on what the user has in hand!
 The user can also search by specific ingredient via 'browse', or find a random recipe via 'random'.